Ban1p7/cookieClicker/README.md

 java main

 This should open up a window with it in.
 Have fun wasting your time playing this bad game.

-Also, yes.
-It was me.
-This text is your proof, that I, Noah, made this.